AHeroicLlama/Mappalachia/User_Guides/First_map.md

 ### The Mappalachia interface
 There are 4 key elements to the Mappalachia Window which you'll be presented with;
-* The search area.
-This contains the standard search (which we'll stick to for now), alongside optional search filters.
+* The search control.
+This contains the standard search (among 2 other tabs), alongside optional search filters.
 * The search results grid.
 This lists everything matching your search criteria above.
-* The 'legend' or 'items to plot' grid.
+* The 'items to plot' grid.
 This lists everything you have selected to plot on your map.
 * The map itself.

 ### Searching